GENERAL QUESTIONS ABOUT NATURAL STONE

 Stone and parquet - how do they go together?

 Real stone floors are timeless, not subject to fashion and, as a natural product, go perfectly with real wood parquet.
-If a parquet floor is laid next to the stone floor and this has already been selected, then the stone floor should be coordinated with the parquet in a harmonious contrast.
+If a parquet floor is laid next to the stone floor and this has already been selected, then the stone floor should be matched with the parquet in a harmonious contrast.

 In which living areas do you recommend parquet, in which stone?